radiatoryang/scopa/README.md

 <img src="Documentation~/MapImportInspector.png" width=256 align=right alt="Map import inspector" />

-Put a map file (MAP, RMF, VMF, JMF) or WAD file in your `/Assets/` folder and it'll import automatically, generating assets / prefabs for you to use as if it were any other file.
+Put a supported file (MAP, RMF, VMF, JMF, WAD) in your `/Assets/` folder and it'll import automatically, just like any other asset file.
 Defaults are tuned to typical Quake / Half-Life [level design metrics](https://book.leveldesignbook.com/process/blockout/metrics), 32 map units = 1 Unity meter.

 **Do your edits in the level editor, not in Unity!** Any in-editor changes may be erased when you re-import the .MAP again.
 Treat the .MAP file as the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).

-To learn more, see the full [Documentation](Documentation~/Index.md).
+For more info (i.e. runtime import for modding), see the full [Documentation](Documentation~/Index.md).

 ## Limitations

 **This package doesn't have game code.** It just imports and exports files.
 You still have to make the game yourself.

 **We treat the Quake 1 Trenchbroom .MAP v220 file format as the core feature set.
-Anything beyond these core features (brushes and entity keyvalue pairs) is not supported.**
+Anything beyond these core features (brushes and entity keyvalue pairs) is not supported.** For more info, see the [Map Importer docs](Documentation~/MapImporter.md).
-- Non-brush geometry (VMF displacement, Quake 2 brush face flags, etc.) is not supported.
-- Source VMF entity I/O is not supported, only standard Half-Life 1 style keyvalues.
-- Editor cameras, visgroups, and smoothing groups are ignored.
-- Basically, if [Sledge-Formats](https://github.com/LogicAndTrick/sledge-formats) doesn't support it, then we sure don't either.

 ## Contributions